dougwig/spec-temp/services-split.rst

 Q & A
 =====

 * Split or shared CLI/client?

-** Answer: Shared until REST service endpoing split.
+(Answer: Shared until REST service endpoint split.)

 * Do we take this opportunity to re-org directories?